 - Wipe the area dry and let it sit for several hours to see if the mark fades on its own.

-- With an iron set to low and no steam, gently move it over the cloth for a few seconds at a time.
+- With the iron set to low and no steam, gently move it over the cloth for a few seconds at a time.

 - Check the spot frequently.
 The gentle warmth can help release moisture from the finish.